 To mitigate this concern, MariaDB allows you to encrypt data in transit between the server and clients using the Transport Layer Security (TLS) protocol.
 TLS was formerly known as Secure Socket Layer (SSL), but strictly speaking the SSL protocol is a predecessor to TLS and, that version of the protocol is now considered insecure.
 The documentation still uses the term SSL often and for compatibility reasons TLS-related server system

 In order to secure connections between the server and client, you need to ensure that your server was compiled with TLS support.

 Depending on the setup, one or more of the following fields will need to reference the appropriate file:

-To verify the identity of the MongoDB deployment you connect to, provide one or more certificates of trusted Certificate Authorities.
+To verify the identity of the MariaDB deployment you connect to, provide one or more certificates of trusted Certificate Authorities.